DaniqueJ-R/milestone_proj_3/mis/README_notes.md

 Add {% blocktrans %} and {% trans 'Register:' %} - translation for text to user language- later on if possible

 Decided to change function of badword Json so db can be updated anytime with new banned words

+Added audio, but sometimes js does not catch which file to play and logs error - fixed?